Zygote: Humans

 In human fertilization, a released ovum (a haploid secondary oocyte with replicate chromosome copies) and a haploid sperm cell (male gamete) combine to form a single diploid cell called the zygote.
 Once the single sperm fuses with the oocyte, the latter completes the division of the second meiosis forming a haploid daughter with only 23 chromosomes, almost all of the cytoplasm, and the male pronucleus.
 The other product of meiosis is the second polar body with only chromosomes but no ability to replicate or survive.
 In the fertilized daughter, DNA is then replicated in the two separate pronuclei derived from the sperm and ovum, making the zygote's chromosome number temporarily 4n diploid.
 After approximately 30 hours from the time of fertilization, a fusion of the pronuclei and immediate mitotic division produce two 2n diploid daughter cells called blastomeres.

-Between the stages of fertilization and implantation, the developing embryo is sometimes termed as a preimplantation-conceptus.
+Between the stages of fertilization and implantation, the developing embryo is sometimes termed as a preimplantation embryo.
 This stage has also been referred to as the pre-embryo in legal discourses including relevance to the use of embryonic stem cells.
-In the US the National Institutes of Health has determined that the traditional classification of pre-implantation embryo is still correct.

 After fertilization, the conceptus travels down the fallopian tube towards the uterus while continuing to divide without actually increasing in size, in a process called cleavage.
 After four divisions, the conceptus consists of 16 blastomeres, and it is known as the morula.
 Through the processes of compaction, cell division, and blastulation, the conceptus takes the form of the blastocyst by the fifth day of development, just as it approaches the site of implantation.
 When the blastocyst hatches from the zona pellucida, it can implant in the endometrial lining of the uterus and begin the gastrulation stage of embryonic development.

 The human zygote has been genetically edited in experiments designed to cure inherited diseases.

 Fungi

-In fungi, the sexual fusion of haploid cells is called karyogamy.
-The result of karyogamy is the formation of a diploid cell called the zygote or zygospore.
-This cell may then enter meiosis or mitosis depending on the life cycle of the species.
+In fungi, this cell may then enter meiosis or mitosis depending on the life cycle of the species.